Importance of Regular Blood Pressure Screenings

 The American Heart Association and AAP Guidelines on Blood Pressure Screenings

-The American Heart Association (AHA) and the American Academy of Pediatrics (AAP) provide guidelines on blood pressure screenings.
+The American Heart Association (AHA) and the American Academy of Pediatrics (AAP) provide guidelines for blood pressure screenings based on extensive research designed to help healthcare providers and individuals maintain optimal cardiovascular health.

-The AHA recommends that all adults aged 20 and above have their blood pressure checked at least once every two years.
+The AHA recommends that adults aged 20 and above have their blood pressure checked at least once every two years.
+For those with high blood pressure or other risk factors for cardiovascular disease, more frequent screenings may be necessary.
+The AAP provides guidelines for blood pressure screenings in children and adolescents.

 At What Age Should Blood Pressure Screening Begin?

-The organization recommends that children aged three and above have their blood pressure checked at least once a year during routine health visits.
+The AAP recommends that children aged three and above have their blood pressure checked at least once a year during routine health visits.
+Early screening helps detect potential issues and allows for timely intervention if necessary.

 Recommended Frequency of Blood Pressure Screenings